CFSS-MACSS/0-reworked-site/content/assignments/reproducible-research/index.md

-Make sure to stage-commit-push your original `.Rmd` file (or files if you used more than one Rmd or R script), and the report you generate from it as a `github_document` or a `pdf` document
+Make sure to stage-commit-push your original `.Rmd` file (or files if you used more than one Rmd or R script), and the report you generate from it as a `github_document` or an `html` document (or both!)

 To submit the assignment, simply push to your repository the last version of your assignment before the deadline.
-Then copy your repository URL (e.g., `https://github.com/cfss-hmwks-s23/FINAL-jmclip`) and submit it to Canvas under FINAL before the deadline.
+Then copy your repository URL (e.g., `https://github.com/cfss-hmwks-s25/final-jmclip`) and submit it to Canvas under the Final assignment before the deadline.

 # Rubric